alfred-jayaprakash/kke-solutions/linux/Install-and-configure-SFTP.md

 ## Verification
 * From the same host, try to do a SSH using the newly created user. e.g. `ssh javed@localhost`.
 It should fail with an error `This service allows sftp connections only`.
 * Try to do a SFTP using the newly created user. e.g. `sftp javed@localhost`.
-It should succeed.
+Connection should succeed.

 ---
 For tips on getting better at KodeKloud Engineer Linux Administration tasks, [click here](./README.md)